gusilveiramp/massive-csv-processor/README.md

-# Massive CSV Processor 🚀 – High-Volume, Real-Time CSV Import System
+# Massive CSV Processor 🚀

 A scalable and high-performance full-stack system designed for **massive CSV file processing**.
 Capable of handling **millions of rows**, this solution leverages **NestJS**, **BullMQ**, **Redis**, and **PostgreSQL** on the backend, combined with a **React Native mobile client** for real-time monitoring via **WebSocket**.